kyomivandenoetelaarr/genereerjewachtwoord/README.md

 # What is genereer je wachtwoord?
-An free open Source Password Generator that you can local
+An free open Source Password Generator that you can run local
 # How it works
 Download all of the files (index.html , script.js, style.css)